hwanglab/rnaseq_workshop/04_alignment.md

 # Alignment

 ## HISAT2 alignment
-We have RNA-seq paired-end reads files and also built HISAT2 reference index to align to.
+Both RNA-seq paired-end reads files and HISAT2 reference index are now available.
 Let us perform alignments with HISAT2 (a reference genome-based/splice-aware NGS short aligner) to the genome and transcriptome.
+RNA-seq BAM files can be very useful to many applications including genomic variants (e.g., RNA-editing), gene fusion, expression analysis, and discovery of *de novo* isoforms.

 First, begin by making the appropriate output directory for our alignment results if not exist.